Julieta Valls Noyes

-Julieta Valls Noyes (born 1962) is an American diplomat who is serving as the Assistant Secretary of State for Population, Refugees, and Migration in the Biden administration.
+Julieta Valls Noyes (born 1962) is an American diplomat who served as the Assistant Secretary of State for Population, Refugees, and Migration from 2022 to 2024 during the Biden administration.
 She previously served as the United States Ambassador to Croatia from 2015 to 2017 during the Obama administration.
+Noyes retired in October 2024.

 Early life and education

 Noyes was born Julieta A. Valls, the daughter of Cuban refugees in the U.S. She graduated from Wellesley College in 1984.
 Because there was no International Relations major at Wellesley at the time, she created her own independent major, including studies in history and political science.
 During her junior year, she studied abroad in Geneva, Switzerland.

 Career

 Noyes is a career member of the U.S. Foreign Service.
 After joining the Foreign Service in 1985, she was assigned to positions in Panama, Spain, Mexico, and Guatemala.
 She served as Deputy Chief of Mission to the Holy See.

 Some confidential communications Noyes wrote while assigned to the Vatican were published as part of WikiLeaks and revealed difficulties in the relationship between the Holy See and the Republic of Ireland, which was investigating sexual abuse in the Catholic Church.

 In her role as the US deputy assistant secretary for European affairs, Noyes addressed issues with ISIL, and noted that "one of the paramount concerns" was cutting off ISIL funding.
 "The financing of this barbaric organisation allows it to continue its operations.
 What we have to do is degrade its abilities and ultimately to destroy it."